 Modifying Layers

-As they are, the layers aren’t particularly aesthetic, nor is foreground adequately differentiated from background.
-This page will guide you through modifying your layers’ symbology to create a more polished looking map.
+As they are, the layers we’ve added to our map canvas aren’t particularly aesthetic, nor is foreground adequately differentiated from background.
+This page (and the next) will guide you through modifying your layers’ symbology to create a more polished looking map where what’s deemed important stands out.

 On this page: